feelnin/Angular/README.md

 # Angular
-This repository is about a week of training skills with the angular framework
+This repository is about the week of training skills with the angular framework